joinair/airdoc/source/includes/air/_timeoff_app.md

  Id  | Description
 ---- | -----------
-person.unauthorizedAction | Throws if not admin make request. timeOffPolicy.policyTypeNotFound | Throws if was attempt to update not existing policy type.
+person.unauthorizedAction | Throws if request is not made by admin. timeOffPolicy.policyTypeNotFound | Throws if there was attempt to update not existing policy type.

 ## Setup specific type